CondeNastDigital/cnBolt-Extensions-Imageupload/README.md

     fields:
         imageupload:
             type: imageupload
-            contenttype: myContenttype   #must be the same name as the new defined contenttype above
+            contenttype: mycontenttype   #must be the same name as the new defined contenttype above
 ```

 ## Usage